Armageddon (1998 film): Marketing

 Prior to Armageddon's release, the film was advertised in Super Bowl XXXII at a cost of $2.6 million.
+Several billboards sparked a city-wide panic with its all-too-real ad campaign.
+The studio also partnered with McDonald's for the tie-in promotion.

 Home media

-Despite a mixed critical reception, a DVD edition of Armageddon was released by The Criterion Collection, a specialist film distributor of primarily arthouse films that markets what it considers to be "important classic and contemporary films" and "cinema at its finest".
+Despite a mixed critical reception, The Criterion Collection—a specialist film distributor of primarily arthouse films that markets what it considers to be "important classic and contemporary films" and "cinema at its finest"—released the 'directors cut' of the film to DVD and LaserDisc.
 In an essay supporting the selection of Armageddon, film scholar Jeanine Basinger, who taught Michael Bay at Wesleyan University, states that the film is "a work of art by a cutting-edge artist who is a master of movement, light, color, and shape—and also of chaos, razzle-dazzle, and explosion".
 She sees it as a celebration of working men: "This film makes these ordinary men noble, lifting their efforts up into an epic event."
 Further, she states that in the first few moments of the film all the main characters are well established, saying, "If that isn't screenwriting, I don't know what is".

-The film was also released on VHS and DVD by Touchstone Home Video on November 13, 1998, and would surpass Pretty Woman to become Buena Vista Home Entertainment's best-selling live-action title.
+The film was also released on VHS and DVD by Buena Vista Home Entertainment on November 13, 1998, and would surpass Pretty Woman to become Buena Vista Home Entertainment's best-selling live-action title.
 Armageddon then premiered on both VHS and DVD formats on February 1, 1999, in the UK.
 It was the country's best-selling DVD release, selling over 100,000 copies.
 However, this record would be surpassed by The Matrix later that year.
 The film was released on a standard edition Blu-ray in 2010 with only a few special features.
+In late November 2024, it was announced that the film will be released on 4K Blu-ray.

 Television airing

-By April 2002, ABC airings of Armageddon had already received modifications due to the September 11 attacks that occurred a year prior.
-The scene where the World Trade Center was hit by meteors and caught on fire was edited out because of its similarity to the attacks.
+By April 2002, ABC airings of Armageddon had already received modifications due to the September 11 attacks that occurred seven months prior.
+The scene where the World Trade Center was hit by meteors and caught on fire was censored because of its similarity to the attacks.

 Following the 2003 Columbia disaster, some screen captures from the opening scene where Atlantis is destroyed were passed off as satellite images of the disaster in a hoax.
 Additionally, the American cable network FX, which had intended to broadcast Armageddon that evening, removed the film from its schedule and aired Aliens in its place.